 They’re pretty healthy to eat as they contain tons of vitamins and minerals that are great for humans and animals alike to consume.
 They tend to grow in the Northern Hemisphere, often in various wetland environments.

-It’s actually quite appropriate that they grow in these areas, as the fluff from inside the Cattail is incredibly useful as a natural fire tinder.
+It’s actually quite appropriate that they grow in these areas, as the fluff from inside the Cattail is incredibly useful as a good tinder.
 They are often referred to by experts as “flash tinder.”
 The reason is due to the fact that they take a spark very easily but burn out very fast.

 Therefore, when you use one, you’ll want to make sure it is near what you plan to burn for your fire.
 Otherwise, you could risk it going out before you want it to.
 You can mix it with other tinder, such as the cedar bark we mentioned above as well as grass among other things.